code-obos/dkt-renovate-presets/README.md

 ### Automerge

 We have made a config to automerge path dependencies/devdependencies as well.
-Use this only if you want to
+Use this only if you want to automerge patches every week.

+Renovate won't automerge if branch protection is on, and it needs at least 1 approval to merge.
+Give renovate access to automerge without approvals if you need automerge to work

 ## NPM Registry host rules